meg768/react-bs/README.md

 ## Road Map
 - Implement Bootstrap **Progress** and **Tooltip** components.
-- Better document properties and methods for each class.
+- Better documentation for properties and methods for each class.

 ## History
 - 2018-10-01 - Created.
 Nothing to see.